 AAF currently has a television deal with CBS and it’s subsidiaries, and the XFL has deep pockets, while the FFL did not disclose any broadcasting deals.

 Perhaps this is an opportunity to launch something on Twitch streams in addition to any other broadcast deals that may be ironed out.
-While not as big, there is also Mixer streams, and streaming services that could provide viable options.
+While not as big, there is also Mixer streams, and streamer news services that could provide viable options.